Jeffchen54/SKK-Downloader/README.md

 Project used to play around with python and file control system.
 - Not meant for external use but free for any to download and play with

 Changelog:
+ImageOpener(0.4) 4/17/2022
+- Added .mp4 download functionality
+- Added skip which skips number of urls equal to number of files in download directory (will be replaced)
+- Added strategy to counter endless page errors by closing and reopening selenium browser
+- Now downloads up to 2000 files with no issues

+ImageOpener(0.3) 4/16/2022:
+- Added save functionality exploiting XPATH of image tabs
+- Changed tab system to a maximum of a single tab at a time
+- Basic functionality now possible (non mp4 and non flash)

 ImageOpener(0.2) 4/15/2022:
 - Converted project to use Selinium for huge performance boost
 - Added initiator for selinium using custom Firefox profile